 After a short walk, the trail crosses the Budi Gandaki.
 There is a shop where you can buy some drinks.
 The trail darts in and out of two ravines then continues to climb high above steep on the opposite side of the river then cross the Budi Gandaki here. we cross the Budi Gandaki several times today and come across several Gomba and Mani stone routes.
 The trail follows the river upstream through a dense forest followed by a steep climb to Namrung.

 Now, the trail enters the Nupri region.
 The people of this region are all descendants of Tibetan immigrants.
-Most of them dress Chubas, they are known as Bhote people.
+Most of them put on Chubas dress, they are known as Bhote people.
 Today, you can enjoy walking through the rhododendron, firs, and oak forest.
 Spectacular views of Manaslu (8,156 m) and Manaslu North (7,154 m).
 The trail then climbs small steam and gets to Lho, a big village with Monastery, gumba, and Mani stone.

 We need to cross the ridge out of the valley to the BudhiGandaki side, and trek in and out through the rock-strewn moraine.
 We climb steadily and pass through forests and reach Lihi, a wonderful village with many Mani Stones, Chortens, and barley terraces.
 The trail drops and crosses the side valley of Simnang Himal with Ganesh Himal always close by.
 We further pass through Sho, Lho, and Shyala villages before reaching Sama Village.
 We can enjoy breathtaking views of Mt.
 Manaslu from Lho village and also can explore the very popular Ribung Gompa.
 Shyala village will be surrounded by high mountains like Himal Chuli and Peak 29 (Ngadi Chuli) to the left and other snow summits to the right, and at the far end stands Ganesh Himal.
 This will be a pleasant stay at Sama Gaon.